icub-tech-iit/documentation/docs/icub_tendons/cabling_V2.md

 ### 		3.7	TEST - MOTION

-Every single motor listed below need to be tested at the end of the cabling to unsure the perfect motion.
+Every single motor listed below needs to be tested at the end of the cabling to ensure the perfect motion.

 MOTOR LABEL | MOTOR FUNCTION   | volt to open         | volts to close -- | -- | -- | --